 Students who wish to re-enroll after interrupting their studies at Valor Christian College may secure an Application for Readmission from the Admissions Office or complete an application online.
 A nonrefundable reapplication fee of \$35 must be remitted by all students who interrupt their studies at Valor Christian College for one or more semesters or who have been under suspension from the College.
-The readmission application must be approved by the Admissions Committee before the student is permitted to re-enroll.
+The Admissions Committee must approve the readmission application before the student is permitted to re-enroll.
 A new pastoral reference form is required of all students who re-enroll.
-A \$390 nonrefundable security deposit must be submitted by those who will be living in one of the residence halls.
+Those who will be living in one of the residence halls must submit a \$390 nonrefundable security deposit.
 Students who have interrupted their studies are subject to the academic policies in place at the time of their re-entry to Valor Christian College.

 Students who have been dismissed from Valor Christian College may apply for re-admittance one year after dismissal, or as otherwise directed at the time of the dismissal.
 Students may be accepted on a probationary status for one semester upon providing satisfactory, written evidence that the condition for disqualification no longer exists.
 This policy includes students who leave during a semester without following the proper withdrawal procedure.
-See the Appeal Procedures section for further direction.